 Prospective Music majors and minors are urged to approach a potential program advisor and the undergraduate student services officer as early as possible to create a program plan that allows for sufficient time to complete all academic goals.

 The steps below do not need to be completed in the order given, but all are required elements of the declaration process.

 The Stanford Bulletin is the document of record for all program requirements and university policies.
 Read through the desired program description and any related concentration coursework to understand the requirements and expectations of our programs.

-2. Map out a four-year course plan
+2. Map out a four-year program plan

 3. Find an Advisor

 Stanford’s Music Major and Minor depend on good communication between students and advisors.
 Advisors approve students’ course schedules and track their progress through the Major/Minor.
 An advisor can also be a sounding board for a student’s intellectual concerns, academic and professional interests and aspirations, and thoughts about music more broadly.
 Students must meet with their advisors at least once per quarter.

 Finding an academic advisor is part of the declaration process.
 We recommend 1) talking to Music faculty you’ve connected with in the classroom or in private lessons; 2) learning more about our faculty from the Department of Music website; and 3) speaking with the undergraduate student services officer and/or the Undergraduate Studies Committee chair.
 Download the Advisor Agreement Form via the link below.